browserr0001/stock-market/README.md

 layers, 2 convolutional layers, and 128 hidden dimensions in the fully connected network to further increase our accuracy, reaching 58.28%.

-Our best model used 4 fully connected layers, 4 1D convolutions for the textual news data , and 126 hidden dimensions in the fully connected layer, achieving 61.31% accuracy in predicting a positive or negative change in the DJIA, a 7.03% increase of our baseline model.
+The best model used 4 fully connected layers, 4 1D convolutions for the textual news data , and 126 hidden dimensions in the fully connected layer, achieving 61.31% accuracy in predicting a positive or negative change in the DJIA, a 7.03% increase of our baseline model.
 Our model was well-fit to the data, since the training error for our our best model was around 58% while our test accuracy was